AnnabelM7/Lennureis/README.md

 Extra legroom, randomly assigned with a 10% chance.
 Seat type (e.g., "Window", "Middle", "Aisle"), which depends on the seat column (A to F).
 ## Notes:
 The project was of a manageable difficulty level for me.
-However, I wish I had started earlier (due to time constraints), which would have allowed me to add more features and refine the logic further (e.g., using variables for API keys, adding first-class logic, retrieving all data from APIs, implementing user logic, etc.).
+However, I wish I had started earlier, which would have allowed me to add more features and refine the logic further (e.g., using variables for API keys, adding first-class logic, retrieving all data from APIs, implementing user logic, etc.).

-The entire project took me about 30-40 hours to complete.
+The entire project took me about around 30 hours to complete.

 The most difficult part of the project for me was at the beginning, when I couldn't see how everything should fit together.
 Because of this, I often came up with new ideas, but then things wouldn’t work as expected.
 I also had trouble getting data from the API at times, which led to many errors.
 This was frustrating and slowed me down.
 Although I understood the main goal, some tasks, like working with the API and fixing errors, turned out to be harder than I thought.